William Barnard Rhodes: Highland Park

 Rhodes bought his Wellington sheep run from the original holders in 1849 and in 1865 built the driveway now known as Wadestown Road for access to his new house there, The Grange.
 After his widow's death it became the residence of Sir Harold Beauchamp, father of Katherine Mansfield and, in stages, the former sheep run was subdivided into sites for houses.

 Politics

 As a result of his prominence in the national community he decided to enter politics.
 He served on the Wellington Provincial Council, where he was a strong supporter of Isaac Featherston.

-He was then elected to the 1st New Zealand Parliament as the representative for the Wellington Country seat, covering Miramar, Mākara, Porirua, the Kapiti Coast and Horowhenua, from 1853 to 1855.
+He was then elected to the 1st New Zealand Parliament as the representative for the Wellington Country seat, covering Miramar, Mākara, Porirua, the Kāpiti Coast and Horowhenua, from 1853 to 1855.
 From 1858 he represented the City of Wellington electorate in the 2nd Parliament and the 3rd Parliament, but failed to win re-election in 1866.
 He was later appointed to the Legislative Council.